-The Bank provides a client, before the transaction is made, with a suitability report when providing investment advice services if the client is classified as a retail client.
+The Bank provides a client upon request with a suitability report when providing investment advice services.
 The suitability report specifies the advice given and how that advice meets the client's preferences, objectives and other characteristics by means of the bank's suitability assessment for all recommended transactions.
-Where the client is using means of distance communication (e.g. phone), which prevents the prior delivery of the suitability statement, the client may buy or sell a financial instrument if the client agrees that the Bank provides her / him with the suitability report immediately after the client is bound by any agreement and after the Bank has given the option of delaying the transaction to receive the suitability statement in advance.